docker-archive/deploykit/docs/cmd/infrakit/util/init/README.md

 ### `--var` or `--metadata`?

-This is a matter of tasted as they serve different purposes.
+This is a matter of taste and requirements, as they serve different purposes.
 If a parameter is only meant to be temporary, `--var` will avoid cluttering up the data store.
+However,
-However, `--metadata` is easier to reason about across time and location because that data is highly available.
+`--metadata` is easier to reason about across time and location because that data is highly available.
 For simplicity, `--metadata` may be the way to start off developing your custom templates.